Friday, September 6, 2019

 “How far do you think we’ve come?”
 Terra asked, setting up her bedroll nearby.

 Dinner was brief, partly because they’d had a large lunch and partly because Terra barely ate anything, even at Hyren’s and Blynn’s coaxing.
-To try to keep her mind off of her situation, after dinner Hyren began teaching her the very basics of swordplay.
+To try to keep her mind off of the situation, after dinner Hyren began teaching her the very basics of swordplay.
 “We’re going to start with some stances and types of actions for now,” he said, pacing around her with his arms folded.

 “Okay,” Terra replied as she pulled her blade from its sheath and held it in front of her.